Key details

 Responsibilities within the university

-Natasha is module leader for RESE1170 Business Research Methods (Level 5) and MARK1190 Foundations of research and scholarship (Level 7).
-Natasha has taught on a broad number of modules, but most recently BUSI1620 Business Creation Project, BUSI1710 International Business Project and BUSI1604 Foundations of Scholarship.
+Natasha’s roles include module leader and tutor.
+Modules she has led include RESE1170 Business Research Methods (Level 5), BUSI1715 Organisational Analysis and Performance and MARK1190 Foundations of research and scholarship (Level 7).
+Natasha has taught on a broad range of modules, but most recently business creation, negotiations and leadership in organisations.
 She has supervised undergraduate final year projects and master’s dissertations.

-Natasha has previously worked on projects such as the Learning and Teaching Festival (Communications committee member), the Connect and Play student success project, and the development of new modules and programs.
+Natasha has previously worked on projects such as the Learning and Teaching Festival (As Co-Chair and Communications committee member), the Connect and Play student success project, and the development of new modules and programmes.

 Awards